On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Introduction

-Difference-based methods have attracted increasing attention, which create a new noisy data set with derivatives as the mean, followed by nonparametric smoothing \citep{muller1987bandwidth,hardle1990applied}.
-Along this line, \cite{charnigo2011generalized,de2013derivative} proposed an empirical derivative estimator with improved variance and established pointwise consistency. \cite{de2013derivative,wang2015derivative} derived asymptotic $L_1$ and $L_2$ convergence rates that are slower than the minimax rate. \cite{liu2018derivative,liu2020smoothed} extended the difference-based estimator to random design. \cite{wang2019robust} adopted $L_1$ regression instead of least squares regression, improving the robustness to outliers and heavy-tailed errors.
+Difference-based methods have attracted increasing attention.
+These methods create a new noisy dataset with derivatives as the mean, followed by nonparametric smoothing \citep{muller1987bandwidth,hardle1990applied}.
+Along this line, \cite{charnigo2011generalized,de2013derivative} proposed an empirical derivative estimator with improved variance and established pointwise consistency. \cite{wang2015derivative} derived an asymptotic $L_2$ convergence rate for estimating the first derivative.
+However, they required the true regression function to be five times differentiable, which is a very strict assumption. \cite{liu2018derivative,liu2020smoothed} extended the difference-based estimator to random design. \cite{wang2019robust} adopted $L_1$ regression instead of least squares regression, improving the robustness to outliers and heavy-tailed errors.
 However, difference-based methods typically aim at estimating the first or second derivative of regression functions with one-dimensional support, and have limited developments for high-order derivatives or multi-dimensional cases.
-Moreover, difference-based estimators require boundary correction in general, necessitating a separate treatment when studying their behaviors at the boundaries.
+Moreover, difference-based estimators require boundary correction in general, necessitating a separate treatment when studying their behavior at the boundaries.

 In this article, we provide a non-asymptotic analysis for the proposed plug-in KRR estimator.
 In the literature of KRR for nonparametric regression, \cite{cucker2002best} provided a non-asymptotic upper bound under the $L_2$ norm, utilizing the covering number of an open subset of the reproducing kernel Hilbert space (RKHS). \cite{smale2005shannon,smale2007learning} replaced the covering number technique by the method of integral operators and obtained tighter bounds, but assumed the outputs to be uniformly bounded above, excluding the Gaussian error.
 This assumption was later relaxed by moment conditions \citep{wang2011optimal,guo2013concentration}.
 However, they did not particularly focus on learning rates for derivatives of KRR estimators.
 The optimality of the induced learning rates and parameter tuning that is of great practical relevance, in the presence of varying derivative orders, have not been studied in the literature.
+Note that derivatives with kernel methods have been considered in different settings, including nonparametric sparse regression \citep{rosasco2013nonparametric} and semi-supervised learning \citep{cabannes2021overcoming}.